brittbowers/brittsbits-bytes/site/content/post/grad_desc.md

 Here I'm essentially just rolling through my gradients using the returned minimum from my gradient function to rerun the loop every time.
 Once I've reached a stopping difference that is close to zero I return the coordinates (x1,x2) of the function at that point.
 I'd also recommend visualizing this (if possible) to get a feel for your solution.
 My example looked like this:

 ![grad_viz](/img/grad_desc/grad_viz.png)

+As you can see there is a local minima in addition to the global minima.
+I get around this problem by initializing my script at randomly different starting points to ensure I'm reaching the true minimum.

 ## In Conclusion